nt246/physalia-lcwgs/day_3/markdowns/day3_PCA_Admixture_practicals.md

 using low-coverage whole genome data.

 We have low-coverage NGS data for 60 Atlantic silversides from four populations, spanning a 2Mb region on chromosome 24.
-These populations have been previously studied in [Therkildsen et al. 2019](https://science.sciencemag.org/content/365/6452/487) and [Wilder et al. 2020](https://onlinelibrary.wiley.com/doi/10.1002/evl3.189) using a trancsriptome as reference, and cover the entire distribution range of Atlantic silverside.
+These populations have been previously studied in [Therkildsen et al. 2019](https://science.sciencemag.org/content/365/6452/487) and [Wilder et al. 2020](https://onlinelibrary.wiley.com/doi/10.1002/evl3.189), and cover the entire distribution range of Atlantic silverside.
-The interesting aspect about chromosome 24 is that it harbours a large polymorphic inversion, and our test dataset spans one breakpoint of this inversion.
+The interesting aspect about chromosome 24 is that it harbours a large polymorphic inversion that differs in its frequency across populations, and our test dataset spans one breakpoint of this inversion (1Mb up and downstream).
+Therefore, we might expect that differ parts of our dataset contain different evolutionary signals.

-First, can we determine the neutral population structure of Atlantic silverside along its distribution range.
+In this tutorial, can want to use these data to determine the neutral population structure of Atlantic silverside along its distribution range.
-Second, can use principal components analysis and ancestry analyses to determine which populations contain the alternative inversion karyotype?
+Second, we can use principal components analysis and ancestry analyses to determine which populations contain the alternative inversion karyotype?
 And are there potentially any heterozygous individuals for the inversion?

 For this practical, we will be using [ANGSD](http://popgen.dk/wiki/index.php/ANGSD) (Analysis of Next Generation Sequencing Data), [ngsAdmix](http://www.popgen.dk/software/index.php/NgsAdmix) and [PCAngsd](http://www.popgen.dk/software/index.php/PCAngsd).